 Licensed Clinical Psychologist

-- For those wishing to pursue graduate education, maintain a high grade point average, secure strong faculty recommendations, and gain experience through volunteer or work opportunities.
-Assist a faculty member with his or her research.
+- For those wishing to pursue graduate education, maintain a high grade point average, secure strong faculty recommendations, gain experience through volunteer or work opportunities, and assist a faculty member with research.

 - Many applied positions require licensure.
 This can take an additional one to three years of supervised experience after earning a graduate degree depending upon state requirements.
 Graduate programs in clinical work should be accredited by the American Psychological Association (APA) in order to ensure a smooth transition towards licensure.
 Graduate programs in counseling should be accredited by the Council for Accreditation of Counseling and Related Educational Programs (CACREP).

-- Research the availability of certifications for specialities like the Board Certified Behavior Analyst if interested in working with people with disabilities.
+- Research the availability of certifications for specialties like the Board Certified Behavior Analyst if interested in working with people with disabilities.